nande12/angular-spotiApp/README.md

 ## How to test it

 To test it create an account here `https://developer.spotify.com/`.
-Generate a token with you client_id and client_secret, go to this file:'src/app/services/spotify.service.ts' and update the token in line 19 into the const headers.
+Generate a token with you client_id and client_secret, go to this file: _src/app/services/spotify.service.ts_ and update the token in line 19 into the const headers.